 - Plantronics Calisto: Wideband technology to improve PC use, extended boom, 6 hours of talk time, 60 hours of standby time.
 Does not have ear bud adjustment.

-- USB Adapter: Plugs into the USB port, linking the Bluetooth headset to your computer.
+- Plantronics USB Adapter: Plugs into the USB port, linking the Bluetooth headset to your computer.

-- Windows Accessibility: The following links provide information about accessibility features and support for recent versions of Windows
+- Windows Accessibility: Information about accessibility features and support for recent versions of Windows.

-- Cortana for Windows 10: Personal assistance much like Siri.
-Can be used to set alarms and reminders, manage your calendar and notes, open any app on your computer, find files, and much more.
+- Cortana for Windows 10: This personal assistant much like Siri can be used to set alarms and reminders, manage your calendar and notes, open any app on your computer, find files, and much more.

-- Microsoft Office Accessibility Center: Provides information about accessibility for Office products.
+- Microsoft Office Accessibility Center: Information about accessibility for Office products.
 You'll find links to helpful articles, like keyboard shortcuts for the product and detailed instructions for using them.

-- Mac: To assist those with cognitive and learning disabilities, every Mac includes an alternative, simplified user interface that rewards exploration and learning.
-For those who find it difficult to use a mouse, every Mac computer includes Mouse Keys, Slow Keys, and Sticky Keys, which adapt the computer to the user’s needs and capabilities.
+- Mac Accessibility: To assist those with cognitive and learning disabilities, every Mac includes an alternative, simplified user interface that rewards exploration and learning.
+For those who find it difficult to use a mouse, every Mac computer includes Mouse Keys, Slow Keys and Sticky Keys, which adapt the computer to the user’s needs and capabilities.

 Ad Blocking Software:

-- Comfort Software: Is designed for Windows XP, Vista, 7, 8, and 10 with touchscreen.
+- Comfort Software: Designed for Windows 7, 8 and 10.
 Features word prediction, abbreviation expansion and multiple languages.

-- For Mac Computers: Click here to learn how to activate your Mac onscreen keyboard.
+- For Mac Computers: How to activate your Mac on-screen keyboard.

 * The Tech Lab offers these resources for educational purposes and does not endorse any products, including those mentioned on this site.
 Many others are available.
 Please check online for additional products, manufacturers and user reviews.